Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake_new/getting_started_with_snowflake.md

 >  **Semi-Structured Data Magic**
 The `VARIANT` data type allows Snowflake to ingest semi-structured data without having to predefine the schema.

-In the results pane at the bottom of the worksheet, verify that your tables, `SEC_FILINGS_INDEX` and `SEC_FILINGS_METRICS`, were created:
+In the results pane at the bottom of the worksheet, verify that your tables, `SEC_FILINGS_INDEX` and `SEC_FILINGS_ATTRIBUTES`, were created:

 ![success message](assets/7SemiStruct_2_1.png)